Vertex algebra of extended operators in 4d N=2 superconformal field theories: Vertex algebra of the free hypermultiplet theory

 This means that $q_+$ is a free symplectic boson.
 But $q_-$ has a completely regular OPE, analogous to a chiral ring element.
 In fact, it is immediate from \eqref{qqOPE} and \eqref{TqOPE} that $q_-$ has completely regular operator products with \emph{all} the fields we have constructed.

 This raises the question of whether $q_-$ vanishes in cohomology: does

+Clearly, such an equivalence would correspond to a VA-type equivalence.
 We do not see a direct way of proving such a relation just on the basis of their expressions as operator representatives of twisted Schur cohomology classes in the 4d SCFT.
 An indirect way is to show that all their operator products coincide with a generating set of operators for the extended vertex algebra.
-The VOA of a free symplectic boson is (strongly) generated by $q_I$, but we do not know of a generating set of operators for the extended vertex algebra, even though the underlying 4d SCFT is free.
+The VOA of the free hyper SCFT is the free symplectic boson that is (strongly) generated by $q_I$, but we do not know of a generating set of operators for the extended vertex algebra, even though the underlying 4d SCFT is free.
 Indeed, determining a generating set requires understanding the cohomological equivalences among descent operators and their normal-ordered products.
 Note that even if the equivalence in \eqref{question1} between a local operator and its surface descent operator were true, this would have to be a property particular to $q_I$.
 For instance, we must have $T \neq_\TT \bS[T]$ since their operator products with $\bL^\pm[q_I]$ shown in \eqref{TqOPE} are different.

 Another observation is that, as expected, the $T$ vertex operator has the usual Virasoro OPE with central charge $-1$,